Labor Day is a terrific opportunity for Move to Amenders to make personal and issue connections with members of Labor Unions.

 √ Find out what is going on in your community

 Contact the AFL-CIO (a federation or coalition of labor unions) closest to you.
-This might be in your city or adjacent city or county.
-Find out what, if anything, is planned.
+This may be in your city or adjacent city or county.
+Find out what and when, if anything, they’re planning.

-√ The most common Labor Day events are parades, festivals (with or without speakers) and picnics
+√ The most common Labor Day events may be parades, festivals (with or without speakers) and picnics -- which, of course, may require wearing masks.

-The event is often a parade followed by a festival or a picnic.
+The event may be a parade followed by a festival or a picnic.

-√ If the event is a parade, try to join
+√ If the event is a parade, hand out flyers or circulate the MTA petition

-Put together a “float” (e.g. fancy vehicle with Move to Amend signs on either side).
+Put together a “float” (e.g. fancy vehicle with Move to Amend signs on either sign).
 Have Move to Amenders follow behind with other signs.
 Other supporters can work the crowd for signatures on the Motion to Amend petition.
-If you have a banner, you could forego the vehicle and simply have supporters march with your banner with others walking behind with signs.

-√ If the event is a festival, request to speak (if relevant) and to have a table
+√ If the event is a festival, request to speak (if relevant) and have a table

-Some festivals will have speakers talking about threats to working people and the campaigns unions are involved in to expand justice.
-Ask if Move to Amend can be represented.
+Some festivals will have speakers talking about threats to working people and what campaigns unions are involved in to expand justice.
+Ask if MTA can be represented.
 Candidates running for office will be out in full force.
-Print out copies of the Pledge to Amend form.
-Ask candidates to fill them out on the spot.
+Print out copies of the Pledge to Amend form (the Candidate Pledge form is at https://www.movetoamend.org/pledge-amend) and have candidates fill them out on the spot.

-If you’re able to reserve a table, post a sign and have Move to Amend petitions and materials.
-Go here to download the handout titled, “Expand Human and Worker Rights by Abolishing Corporate Constitutional Rights.”
+If you’re able to have a table, post a sign and have MTA petitions and materials.
+Go here to download a half-page handout, “Expand Human and Worker Rights by Abolishing Corporate Constitutional Rights.”

-It's important to note that some union members are insistent about a union "bug" (i.e. logo indicating that it was produced by a union printer) appearing on any distributed material.
-If passing out either of the above handouts, check first with the event organizer about the necessity of having them produced by a union printer.
+(NOTE: some labor members are extremely sensitive about distributed material having a union “bug”, i.e. logo indicating that it was printed by a union printer.
+If distributing either of the above handouts, you may want to check first with the event organizers about the necessity of having them produced by a union printer.
+Otherwise, simply have a few copies of one or both taped to your table for reference).

 √ If the event is a picnic, find out if it’s a potluck or if you just bring your own food

 Either way, show up and sit with people you don’t know.
-Wear your Move to Amend pin.
-Have Move to Amend petitions (but be respectful and only circulate if it seems right).
+Wear your MTA pin.
+Have MTA petitions (but don’t be pushy).
 Share your food, your stories, your struggles and your solidarity.
 Stay connected.
 Explore ways to connect afterwards.